 For the Sample Project, assume you are the Project Manager with an Event Management firm, and the first simple project entails organizing a musical concert at one of the local auditoriums.
-The major activities involved, as you can realize, will be fixing a suitable date with the artiste, identifying and finalizing terms with one of the local auditoriums, co-ordinating with the media and placing advertisements for the event, getting tickets printed and selling tickets.
-Besides this you may also want to address the administrative tasks of organizing hotel accommodation and transport for the artiste's troupe.
+The major activities involved, as you can realize, will be fixing a suitable date with the artist, identifying and finalizing terms with one of the local auditoriums, coordinating with the media and placing advertisements for the event, getting tickets printed and selling tickets.
+Besides these tasks, you may also want to address the administrative tasks of organizing hotel accommodation and transport for the artist's troupe.
 How can you plan all these activities on a calendar, using Microsoft Project?

 Here are the steps:

-In case you can see a blue Guide pane to the left of the "Gantt Chart" divider, as shown in the figure to the left here, please close this blue pane by clicking on the X at the top right of the blue pane, so as to increase the visible workspace for entering data in our Sample project.
-Once the Guide pane is closed, your screen will appear as shown in the figure to the right here, with only two panes - the Task pane and the Calendar pane to its right, as shown here.
+In case you can see a blue Guide pane to the left of the "Gantt Chart" divider, as shown in the figure to the left here, please close this blue pane by clicking on the X at the top right of the blue pane.
+That way you will increase the visible workspace for entering data in our Sample project.
+Once the Guide pane is closed, your screen will appear as shown in the figure to the right here, with only two panes - the Task pane and the Calendar pane to its right.

 Enter Tasks and Duration

 Now you can start entering the data in the Task pane for our Sample project.
 For the moment, ignore the first column in the Task pane, and enter the data only under Task Name and Duration columns.
-The tasks and the durations you need to enter are as follows (the default unit for duration is "days", hence you only need to enter the numeric part):
+The tasks and the durations you need to enter are as follows (the default unit for duration is "days," and therefore you only need to enter the numeric part):

-- Finalize Artiste and performance date - 2 days
+- Finalize Artist and performance date - 2 days